localstack/localstack-cli/README.md

 - This will trigger the ["Release Homebrew Tap"](.github/workflows/homebrew.yml) GitHub workflow.
   - It will take the release artifacts and update the Homebrew formula in [localstack/homebrew-tap](https://github.com/localstack/homebrew-tap).

+### Dev Releases
+If a dev release is created, the tag name has to have the same name as the version of `localstack-core` being used (because this is the output of `localstack --version`).
+Otherwise, the ["Release Homebrew Tap"](.github/workflows/homebrew.yml) GitHub workflow will not be able to find the artifacts.

 ## Manual Build
 ### python3-dev
 You need Python developer version libraries in your path to be able to build the distribution.